RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

 ```cs
 services.AddMediatR(typeof(Startup));
 ```
-I use the type Startup so MediatR will scan all my aspnet core project for implementation of the required interface.
+.I use the type Startup so MediatR will scan all my aspnet core project for implementation of the required interface.

 You can view my code here : [https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Server/Startup.cs].
 I also add a reference to the shared assembly between my client (blazor app) and server where I got the definitions of my commands and queries.